It’s been a month since I came to the land of opportunities: the United States. It has been a fabulous journey so far and I’m loving it.

 They asked me to read about a few technologies before I come to Syracuse.
 Then after sending the follow-up emails, I got two more replies.
 One of which said that they would like to meet me for an interview when I arrive.

-Arrival to Syracuse University
+Arrival at Syracuse University

 I reached Syracuse in early August and then emailed the professors about my arrival.
 The interviews were scheduled in the third week of August.